pgazar/churn-project/README.md

 This project focuses on building an interpretable predictive model using **ensemble methods** such as Random Forest and XGBoost, along with **explainability techniques** like SHAP (SHapley Additive exPlanations).
 By identifying the key factors influencing customer churn, the model provides actionable insights to inform data-driven business strategies.

-The dataset used in this project, `[online_retail_customer_churn.csv](https://www.kaggle.com/datasets/hassaneskikri/online-retail-customer-churn-dataset?resource=download&select=online_retail_customer_churn.csv)`, contains anonymized customer data, including demographic information, transaction history, and subscription details.
+The dataset used in this project,[online_retail_customer_churn.csv](https://www.kaggle.com/datasets/hassaneskikri/online-retail-customer-churn-dataset?resource=download&select=online_retail_customer_churn.csv), contains anonymized customer data, including demographic information, transaction history, and subscription details.
 The project workflow includes data preprocessing, feature engineering, training and evaluating machine learning models, and implementing techniques to address class imbalance.

 ### Key Objectives:
 1. Build accurate and interpretable machine learning models to predict customer churn.